adamrmoss/edu-basic/docs/edu-basic-language.md

 END TRY
 ```

-### Date and Time Functions
+### Date and Time Nullary Operators

-EduBASIC provides simple date and time operators for educational purposes.
-These operators return formatted strings or integer timestamps that are easy to display and work with.
+EduBASIC provides simple date and time nullary operators for educational purposes.
+These nullary operators return formatted strings or integer timestamps that are easy to display and work with.
+They are evaluated fresh at runtime, so each evaluation returns the current date/time.

 **`DATE$` - Current date as string:**
 ```